krisfaber/p1-frontend-assessment/README.md

 ### Potential Improvements

 Move away from using redux to store and dispatch data to and from the API in favour of React Query for a more concise codebase and the exposure of more features such as caching.

+### Node Version

+This application was most likely bootstrapped with Node.js version 16 and doesn't play well with the most recent LTS.
+An `.nvmrc` file has been added to the root to automatically switch the version for developers running NVM and have it configured to switch the node version.

+### Updated libraries

+Libraries that received minor/patch updates have been bumped up to their latest versions.